ln-komandur/nextcloud-on-ubuntu/README.md

 ```
 Refer [Configure to redirect to HTTPS site](https://help.nextcloud.com/t/configure-to-redirect-to-https-site/89135/4) , [Redirect SSLD](https://cwiki.apache.org/confluence/display/HTTPD/RedirectSSL) and [Hardening and Security Guidance](https://docs.nextcloud.com/server/latest/admin_manual/installation/harden_server.html) for details about ```<VirtualHost>``` items in the above conf file.

-**Note:** Even when the installation is complete Firefox may report an error as `The page isn’t redirecting properly  Firefox has detected that the server is redirecting the request for this address in a way that will never complete.
-This problem can sometimes be caused by disabling or refusing to accept cookies.` .
-Clicking the `Try Again` button would solve the problem (redirect to https)
+**Note:** Even when the installation is complete Firefox may report an error as ***The page isn’t redirecting properly  Firefox has detected that the server is redirecting the request for this address in a way that will never complete.
+This problem can sometimes be caused by disabling or refusing to accept cookies*** .
+Clicking the **Try Again** button would solve the problem (redirect to https)

-Providing `ServerAlias computername.local` helps to use the server url as `https://computername.local/nextcloud` from Linux laptops and iOS devices on the intranet if `avahi-daemon.service` is running on your server.
+Providing `ServerAlias computername.local` helps to use the server url as `https://computername.local/nextcloud` from Linux laptops and iOS devices on the intranet if `avahi-daemon.service` is running on the server.
 Since Android devices do not support mDNS (Refer [...local hostname doesn't work on Android phones](https://raspberrypi.stackexchange.com/questions/91154/raspberry-pis-local-hostname-doesnt-work-on-android-phones) ), the `ServerName` has to remain as the IP address to make it accessible from those devices.

-`sudo a2ensite nextcloud.conf`
+`sudo a2ensite nextcloud.conf # Enable the site`

-`sudo a2enmod rewrite headers env dir mime setenvif ssl`
+`sudo a2enmod rewrite headers env dir mime setenvif ssl # Enable the apache2 modules`

-`sudo apache2ctl -t`
+`sudo apache2ctl -t # Run a configuration file syntax test`

-`sudo systemctl restart apache2`
+`sudo systemctl restart apache2 # Restart apache2`

 ### Configure Uncomplicated Firewall (UFW)